Follow-The -Leader (High Country) Workshop September 9 -- 11, 2025 $600 / person 10:00-3:00 p.m. Daily

 Any OPTIONAL colors you may want to add to your basic palette in the last stage of the painting

 Medium: A painting medium is essential.
 Alkyd painting medium (like Res-N-Gel) or Liquin.
-I will bring a few bottles of Andy Braitman’s special medium “recipe” (a mixture of liquin, stand oil, linseed oil and Gamsol) if you want to purchase it at $40.99/large bottle.
+I will have a few bottles of Andy Braitman’s special medium “recipe” (a mixture of liquin and stand oil) if you want to purchase it at $24/small bottle.

 IN ADDITION TO THE ABOVE COLORS MY FULL PALETTE CONSISTS OF: